mbodm/cdis-mac/README.md

 - `cdis` doesn't offer multi-monitor support
 - `cdis` will always use the 1st/primary external monitor

-I'm sorry that `cdis` can't help you here.
+I'm sorry `cdis` can't help you here.
 But feel free to fork it!

 ### Build from source